 The degrees available to students who plan to transfer to another college or university to earn their bachelor's degree are the Associate in Arts, Associate in Arts in Teaching, Associate in Engineering Science, Associate in Fine Arts and Associate in Science.
 Students who plan to enter the work force immediately upon graduation would pursue our Associate in Applied Science.
 For additional information about degrees as well as certificate programs, go to Academic Programs.

 Child care is available at the Belleville Campus.
-The Kids' Club Child Care Center provides affordable and quality child care for students, faculty and staff while in class, studying or working at SWIC.
+The Kids' Club provides affordable and quality child care for students, faculty and staff while in class, studying or working at SWIC.

 While class sizes vary, the student-to-teacher ratio is 19-to-1, which makes it easy to get individual attention from your instructors.

-Our academic counselors are available to assist you in selecting classes each semester based on your previous college credits, COMPASS assessment scores, planned major and future career choice.
-For additional information on counseling services, go to Counseling.
+Our academic advisors are available to assist you in selecting classes each semester based on your previous college credits, COMPASS assessment scores, planned major and future career choice.
+For additional information, go to Academic Advising and Counseling.

-A full range of counseling services is available to SWIC students.
+A full range of academic advising/counseling services is available to SWIC students.
 While appointments are not always required, they are recommended.

 Southwestern Illinois College students are entitled to a student identification card at no cost.
 The ID card is optional but is required to receive the following services: library card/Internet access, open computer lab access, discounts at the bookstore and café (when offered), College Activities reduced purchases, free pass to athletic events, free ridership on the St. Clair County District Transit Authority MetroBus and Metro, book buyback, etc. ID cards are available through the Public Safety Office at the Belleville and Sam Wolf Granite City campuses and at the Student Development Office at the Red Bud Campus.